Courses

 To learn more about the course, click the sign up button below.

-This new course, German for Genealogists, will teach you the targeted German language you need to work specifically with your ancestors’ records.
+This course, German for Genealogists, teaches you the targeted German language you need to work specifically with your ancestors’ records.
 It focuses on genealogy-specific vocabulary, helpful German grammar (did you know the word “der” vs. “dem” can make all the difference in what your sentence means in relation to your ancestor?), church record headings, vital record language, and much more.

 German Handwriting + German for Genealogists Course Bundle Deal